-

 Our latest forecasts for the Default Tariff Cap have shown a typical household’s energy bill will be well over £3,000 a year for the next 15 months, with the average bill over Summer 2023 (Apr-Sep) sitting at £3,649 – just over £300 per month.
 We have also updated the predictions...

-Energy bills are on the rise and many consumers will have questions on how they can access support and advice.
+Energy bills remain high and many consumers will have questions on how they can access support and advice.
 Cornwall Insight cannot advise individual consumers on their energy bills, however, below is some information on places you can contact for information and guidance.
-This includes advice on what to...
+This includes advice on what to do if...

 Making the switch – how much will really change?